On diffeomorphisms of even-dimensional discs: Background on representation theory

-For $\mathbf{G} \in \{\mathbf{O}_{g,g}, \mathbf{Sp}_{2g}\}$ we have described this in \cite[Theorem 2.5]{KR-WTorelli}: for each partition $\lambda$ of an integer $k \geq 0$ there is a representation $V_\lambda$ constructed as $[S^\lambda \otimes H^{[k]}]^{\fS_k}$, where $S^\lambda$ is the Specht module associated to $\lambda$ and $H^{[k]} = \ker(\bigoplus H^{\otimes k} \to \bigoplus_{i,j} H^{\otimes k-2})$ is the common kernel of all contractions using the pairing $\lambda$.
+For $\mathbf{G} \in \{\mathbf{O}_{g,g}, \mathbf{Sp}_{2g}\}$ we have described this in \cite[Theorem 2.5]{KR-WTorelli}: for each partition $\lambda$ of an integer $k \geq 0$ there is a representation $V_\lambda$ constructed as $[S^\lambda \otimes H^{[k]}]^{\fS_k}$, where $S^\lambda$ is the Specht module associated to $\lambda$ and $H^{[k]} = \ker( H^{\otimes k} \to \bigoplus_{i,j} H^{\otimes k-2})$ is the common kernel of all contractions using the pairing $\lambda$.
 The representation $V_\lambda$ is always either zero or irreducible: if $|\lambda| \leq g$ it is irreducible, and all such irreducibles are distinct.
 Every algebraic representation is a direct sum of $V_\lambda$'s.

-For $\mathbf{G} = \mathbf{SO}_{g,g}$ the description of the irreducible representations of $\mr{SO}_{g,g}(\bC)$ is more complicated.
-However, for us only $G$-representations which are sums of restrictions of the $V_\lambda$ from $\mathbf{O}_{g,g}(\bZ)$ will arise, and it will not be important for us to understand whether these remain irreducible or split: when they do split, their summands will never appear separately.
-In fact for many purposes we will work ``for all large enough $g$'': one may extract from Section 11.6.6 of \cite{Procesi} that the $V_\lambda$ with strictly fewer than $g$ rows are still distinct irreducible $\mathbf{SO}_{g,g}(\bZ)$-representations, which will suffice.
+For $\mathbf{G} = \mathbf{SO}_{g,g}$ the description of the irreducible representations is more complicated.
+However, for us only $G$-representations which are sums of restrictions of the $V_\lambda$ from $\mr{O}_{g,g}(\bZ)$ will arise, and it will not be important for us to understand whether these remain irreducible or split: when they do split, their summands will never appear separately.
+In fact for many purposes we will work ``for all large enough $g$'': one may argue as in \cite[8.5, 11.6.6]{Procesi} (the results are stated over $\bC$ but their proofs work over $\bQ$) that the $V_\lambda$ with strictly fewer than $g$ rows are still distinct irreducible $\mr{SO}_{g,g}(\bZ)$-representations, which will suffice.